mathslayer-compe/mathslayer-compe/README.md

   32-bit Out of Order RISC-V Processor

 ### 🌱 What I'm Working On
-Exploring different Machine Learning methods for Object Detection, Semantic Segmentation, and Image Classification with UCSD E4E
+Active Learning + Computer Vision at UCSD E4E